kifbv/kifbv.github.io/_pages/about.md

 ---
-title: About Board
+title: About the Studio
-subtitle: Board is a stylish full-width masonry grid theme.
-Made for designers, artists, photographers and developers to show off their best work.
+subtitle: We bring considered and carefully crafted pieces into the most exclusive interiors worldwide.
-description: Board is a stylish full-width masonry grid theme.
+description: Informations about Franck Ratier Design Studio.
 featured_image: /images/demo/landscape-05.jpg
 ---